mikrono/tModLoaderWiki_kr_ko/Intermediate-Git-&-mod-management.md

 ## License your work
 When you use Git, you can properly license your work.
 If you have no clue what license to use, check [Choose an open source license](https://choosealicense.com/)

+# tModLoader mod management with Git
+## Team development
+It is common that mods are created by a bunch of people rather than one.
+Git makes working together on your mod much easier and can provide a more streamlined development process for the team.

+## tModLoader GitHub integration
+Using GitHub allows you to link your mod to your git repository, you can reap many benefits by doing this.
+Check the [Mod-Browser (GitHub integration)](https://github.com/blushiemagic/tModLoader/wiki/Mod-Browser#github-integration) page for more information.

+## Easy release tracking
+With Git, it becomes much easier to track your releases of your mod.
+If you use Git from the start, you will be able to go back to any release you ever made and check out the code you had at that time.
+Useful for mods that live for a long time.